gitter-badger/BeamBot/README.md

 * Make bot watch beam.pro/pybot for commands

 * Make `responses.py` use JSON/XML file to provide commands and responses (preferably JSON)

+* `!uptime` sometimes returns a negative value for the seconds

 * Anything else I can't think of at this time but is still applicable